 now lets attach them together to make a pretty looking flower.

-thread collection with aurifil *line up 2 of your hexagons right sides together. make sure you edges line up nicely.
+first things first you need matching thread to your hexagons. i’ve used the eggplant thread in my thread collection with aurifil *line up 2 of your hexagons right sides together. make sure you edges line up nicely.

 *start your first stitch just slightly in from your corner. this will help keep your bulky knot slightly inside and away from your edge so there’s no chance of your knot showing later on.